OrsoEric/Electronics/README.md

 It's time consuming to do this every time, so I reversed the algorithm.
 I made a spreadsheet with all combinations of E12 values and their ratio.
 Then I sorted by the ratio and printed the result.
-Now, if you want to design the two resistor you first calculate the ratio, then search the table for the two E12 resistor with a close enough value.
+Now, if you want to design the two resistors you first calculate the ratio, then search the table for the two E12 resistor with a close enough value.
 Much faster and often you get better approximation.

 # E12 Voltage Divider Example
 A short example on how to use this system.